danhimalplanet/pickups/README.md

 `$ python3 run.py`

+You will be given a URL to your oauth2 token.
+Go to the url.
+Copy the token.
-You will be prompted for your Google credentials and only the resulting cookies from authentication will be saved.
-Then connect your IRC client to `localhost` on port `6667`.
+You will be prompted for your oauth2 token.
+Paste it in.
+Connect yoru IRC client to localhost on port 6667

 ### Run under python3 and virtualenv